x4dm/Hue-Tap-Dial-ZHA-Multi-Light-Edition/Readme.txt

 1. **Dial controls one light at a time**: You must press a button to select which light the dial adjusts
 2. **Hue saturation fixed at 100%**: All colors are fully saturated (vivid).
 Cannot create pastel colors
 3. **ZHA only**: This blueprint requires the ZHA integration.
-Not compatible with Zigbee2MQTT
+Not compatible with Zigbee2MQTT.
+I don't use Z2M, so just take my blueprint and ask Claude to generate something similar for you.
 4. **No light groups**: Each button controls a single light entity.
 To control multiple lights together, create a light group entity first
 5. **Zigbee lights only**: Wi-Fi based lights won't work as they don't communicate via Zigbee
 6. **Button Mode disables dial**: When a button is in Button Mode, rotating the dial has no effect